andreshyer/FPDA/README.md

 ## Environment

-The easiest way to get a working environment is to use anaconda or miniconda, running the following in the `environment` directory using the terminal (Linux/macOS) or Anaconda Prompt (Windows).
+The easiest way to get a working environment is to use Anaconda or Miniconda, running the following in the `environment` directory using the terminal (Linux/macOS) or Anaconda Prompt (Windows).